 Pretty straightforward, isn't it?
 But we tend to have an entitlement mentality when we are in our own country.
 Government should create jobs for graduates.
 Government should give unemployment benefits.
 In Nigeria, health professionals and lecturers go on strike almost every year for increase in salary and expect to be paid while they are on strike.
 However, when you find yourself in a foreign country like the UK, where it is the survival of the fittest, and your bills are staring at you in the face, such that you have to take up even if it’s a menial job and live scrimply, you will understand that money doesn't grow on trees.
 You have to work by offering a service to earn a living.
 If you are not adding value to the society, you shouldn't expect anything from it.

-2. It helps you see a direct relationship between your work and your pay
+2. It helps you see a direct relationship between your work and your pay.

 You are being paid per hour worked, which means if you want more money, you work more hours.
 When we earn monthly salary back home, we don't really see the relationship between our work and our pay.
 We just feel we are entitled to some fixed amount of money at the end of every month, it doesn't matter if we performed well or not.
 So we abscond from work, we come late, leave early, loaf through work and open our hands for our cheques.
 It's none of our business how the business thrives or how our employer gets the money he pays us.
 He just must pay us our due.
 But when you are paid for every hour worked, and a machine monitors when you clock in and clock out, and you have supervisors who can't stand to see you idle, then you will understand how the work you do amounts to the pay you get at the end of the month.